-12 Sports Cut From The Olympics
+10 Sports Cut From The Olympics

 The 1904 gold medal-winning American squad was ostensibly representing the Milwaukee Athletic Club, which was terrific until further research established that the team was actually composed of ringers recruited from Chicago.
 Scandal struck again at the 1908 Games when the American squad protested that the police boots worn by the British pullers from the Liverpool Police team were equipped with illegal cleats for extra traction.
 When the protest failed, the American pullers left the Games in a huff.
-All told the British teams grabbed five medals to the Americans' three before the sport fell off the program following the 1920 Games.
+All told, the British teams grabbed five medals to the Americans' three before the sport fell off the program following the 1920 Games.

 Cricket made both its Olympic debut and swan song at the second modern Games, held in 1900 in Paris.
-(Organizers originally wanted to have a cricket tourney at the 1896 Games, but the event didn't draw enough entries.)
+(Organizers originally wanted to have a cricket tournament at the 1896 Games, but the event didn't draw enough entries.)
 Things got off to a rough start when the Belgian and Dutch teams withdrew from the field prior to the start of play, leaving just a British touring team, the Devon and Somerset Wanderers, to take on the French Athletic Club Union's squad.
 The teams apparently weren't even aware they were playing in the Olympics; they thought the two-day match was just a part of the World's Fair Paris was hosting at the time.

 Everyone returned home without knowing they had been Olympians, and it wasn't until the IOC sat down to make a comprehensive record of the Games in 1912 that the two squads received official recognition as gold and silver medalists in cricket.
 The sport never returned to the Games.

-Give yourself fifty bonus points if you know what roque is.
+Give yourself 50 bonus points if you know what roque is.
 The sport is a croquet variant played with short mallets on a hard rolled-sand court with a wall off of which players can bank the balls.
 The sport's official rules tout it as "the most scientific outdoor sport in existence," but it didn't hold up so well at the Olympics.
 Roque debuted at the 1904 Games in St. Louis, Americans swept the medals, and the sport promptly disappeared.

 Jeu de paume, or "real tennis," is a tennis precursor that was originally played without racquets—players hit the ball with their hands.
 By the 1908 Games in London, the sport had evolved to the point where small racquets played a key role, but the largely indoor variant remained separate from what we think of as tennis, which was also played at the Games under the name "lawn tennis."

 If you haven't noticed a pattern yet, it's worth pointing out that if you hosted an early set of Games, you could pretty much railroad whatever sport you wanted to onto the program to help your countrymen get medals.
 The rackets competition at the 1908 Games in London was no exception; every single entrant was British.
-The sport itself is very similar to squash, which originated as an offshoot of rackets in the 19th century, and remains popular in the U.K. The seven-man all-British field included John Jacob Astor V of the famed Astor family; he won a gold in doubles and a bronze in singles competition.
+The sport itself is very similar to squash, which originated as an offshoot of rackets in the 19th century, and remains popular in the UK.
+The seven-man all-British field included John Jacob Astor V of the famed Astor family; he won a gold in doubles and a bronze in singles competition.

 Motorboat racing first appeared as a demonstration sport at the 1900 Games, and in 1908 it received full medal status.
 Captains in three classes were set to race five laps around an eight-nautical-mile course in the only Olympic event to ever involve motors.
 However, the English weather didn't feel like complying and whipped up a ferocious gale.
-Two boats entered each class, but due to the terrible weather, boats started to fill with water, ran aground, suffered engine problems and had to quit.
+Two boats entered each class, but due to the terrible weather, boats started to fill with water, ran aground, suffered engine problems, and had to quit.
 As a result, only one boat finished each race, meaning that the only Olympic water motorsports medals ever handed out were gold.
 The British boat Gyrinus won two of the races.